Yohan27x/Clyde/README.md

 Execute the main.exe file in the project to play the game.

-" You are playing as a robot that must cure the infected robots he encounter on his path."
+Play as a robot that must cure the infected robots he encounter on his path !

 ![ezgif-5-a24473d850](https://github.com/Yohan27x/Clyde/assets/81105099/4978aa21-c4d7-46dd-886a-31be9e538f07)